smsharma/semi-visible-jets/README.md

 This repo contains files necessary for generation of semi-visible jet Monte Carlo signal events in `MadGraph`.
 UFO files associated with two UV completions are provided:

-### `DMsimp_s_spin1`
+### s-channel production

-An s-channel production mediated through a new heavy Z'.
+An s-channel production (`DMsimp_s_spin1`) mediated through a new heavy Z'.
 The model provided is a modified version of the spin-1 `DMsimp` model (http://feynrules.irmp.ucl.ac.be/wiki/DMsimp) implemented through `FeynRules`.

-### `DMsimp_tchannel`
+### t-channel production

-A t-channel production where the dark and visible sectors interact through a new scalar bi-fundamental.
+A t-channel production (`DMsimp_tchannel`) where the dark and visible sectors interact through a new scalar bi-fundamental.

 The bi-fundamentals are denoted with `su11, su12, su21, su22...`, where `u` etc explicitly specifies the QCD flavour index and the numbers are the explicit dark non-Abelian group indices.